secworks/sha256/README.md

 The core supports and has been included in the [FuseSoC](https://github.com/olofk/fusesoc) package manager.

+The core has been used in more than one application and is considered ready for use and stable.

 ## Implementation details ##
 The sha256 design is divided into the following sections.